 Do I have to attend every workout?

-Some swimmers come just once a quarter, while others attend every workout.
+Some swimmers come just once a month, while others attend every workout.
 It’s up to you and your fitness goals!

 Do you have social events?

 We are a very social group, often traveling together to meets, swimming in open water, and planning happy hour gatherings together.
 Everyone is welcome!
 Check out our Facebook page.